 Getting Answers to Your Questions

 Take advantage of the University’s resources and expertise regarding social media and coordinate with University Communications to get off on the right foot.
-Contact Meg Keniston, Associate Director of Marketing, at email@example.com for guidance.
+Contact Meg Keniston, Director of Marketing and Content Strategy, and Liz Miller, Assistant Director of Marketing and Content Strategy, for guidance.